American Association of Healthcare Executives

 Statement of the Issue

 Medical advances have provided a tremendous opportunity to save and heal lives through organ, eye, tissue, blood and blood stem cells (marrow, peripheral blood and umbilical cord blood) transplantation.
-More than 30,000 lives are saved or healed each year through transplantation but, tragically, thousands more die while waiting for a lifesaving organ.
-This is because not enough organs are available for the increasing number of people added to the transplant waiting list.
-At any given time, more than 100,000 people in the United States are waiting for a lifesaving or life-changing organ.
+Each year, more than 46,000 lives are saved through transplantation and 2.5 million are healed through tissue transplantation.
 Despite significant improvements in the donation process in hospitals across the country, the national transplant waiting list continues to outpace the number of organs available.

 - Ensure specific hospital procedures are developed in collaboration with affiliated organ and tissue procurement organizations to work with patients and families in honoring patient wishes to become a donor.
 Successful recovery of organs requires a coordinated approach to discuss donation with family members and significant others.